top of page

 Tuxentius margaritaceus (male, underside)

-Image by clicque (original posted on inaturalist)
+Image by clicque (original posted on www.inaturalist.org)

 Genus Zizeeria